tale-toul/OCP4AzureIPI/README.md

 20.97.425.13
 ```
 ## Obtaining Certificates from Lets Encrypt
-A popular option to get certificates that are accepted by most clients and browsers to Encrypt https services is to get them from [Let's Encrypt](https://letsencrypt.org), a certificatin authority (CA) that issues these certificates free of charge.
+A popular option to get certificates that are accepted by most clients and browsers to Encrypt https services is to get them from [Let's Encrypt](https://letsencrypt.org), a certification authority (CA) that issues these certificates free of charge.

 The main prerequisite to be able to obtain let's Encrypt certificates for a public DNS name is to demonstrate control over such domain.
 Let's Encrypt does not issue certificates for private DNS domains.

-In this section an step by step example on how to obtain a let's Encrypt certificate to be used with the Application Gateway will be showwn.
+In this section an step by step example on how to obtain a let's Encrypt certificate to be used with the Application Gateway will be shown.

 An ACME client is required to communicate with Let's Encrypt to request and receive the certificate.
 Several [clients are available](https://letsencrypt.org/docs/client-options/) in the Let's Encrypt site, for this example the [acme.sh](https://github.com/acmesh-official/acme.sh) shell script client will be used.